-What is a good number of total visitors for a campaign?
+What is a good number of unique visitors for a campaign?

 This metric shows the number of visitors that were filtered to exclude traffic from a particular source.
 For example, you may want to filter internal traffic coming from your company devices or users with a specific OS.

-What if the number of total visitors is too high or too low?
+What if the number of unique visitors is too high or too low?

 Average session time